Native Americans: Move Boston Marathon from Oct. 11 holiday

 The Boston Athletic Association announced in January that the 125th edition of the marathon would be pushed back from its traditional April running to Oct.
 11, assuming road races are allowed to take place under Massachusetts’ COVID-19 restrictions by then.

-But Newton’s Indigenous Peoples Day group complains the new day undercuts a day reserved for recognizing the contributions of native peoples, past and present.
+But the Indigenous Peoples Day Newton Committee complained the new day undercuts a day reserved for recognizing the contributions of Native Americans, past and present.
+The group said its first planned celebration of the Oct.
+11 holiday in the Boston suburb of Newton has to be canceled because of the marathon’s new date.

+But City Councilor Emily Norton said she’s disappointed at the chosen date. ”It was insensitive at best and disrespectful at worst,” she said.

+Indigenous Peoples Day is observedinstead of Columbus Day in a number of states and dozens of U.S. cities.
+It’s usually held on the second Monday of October, coinciding with the federal holiday.

-The organization says marathon organizers should reschedule the race to give Indigenous communities the space they deserve.
+The Newton group said marathon organizers should reschedule the race to give Indigenous communities the space they deserve.

 ”Indigenous Peoples Day is a time for everyone to learn more about the history of America as it relates to Indigenous Peoples – because we are all on Indigenous Land,” the organization said in its petition. ”The BAA has the chance to acknowledge the importance of keeping the spotlight on Indigenous Peoples Day rather than steal the spotlight for the Marathon.”